Aliases for C1D Gene

 The protein encoded by this gene is a DNA binding and apoptosis-inducing protein and is localized in the nucleus.
 It is also a Rac3-interacting protein which acts as a corepressor for the thyroid hormone receptor.
 This protein is thought to regulate TRAX/Translin complex formation.
 Alternate splicing results in multiple transcript variants that encode the same protein.
 Multiple pseudogenes of this gene are found on chromosome 10.[provided by RefSeq, Jun 2010]

 GeneCards Summary for C1D Gene

 C1D (C1D Nuclear Receptor Corepressor) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Disease.
+Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include RNA binding and ligand-dependent nuclear receptor binding.

 UniProtKB/Swiss-Prot for C1D Gene

 Plays a role in the recruitment of the RNA exosome complex to pre-rRNA to mediate the 3-5 end processing of the 5.8S rRNA; this function may include MPHOSPH6.
 Can activate PRKDC not only in the presence of linear DNA but also in the presence of supercoiled DNA.
 Can induce apoptosis in a p53/TP53 dependent manner.
 May regulate the TRAX/TSN complex formation.
 Potentiates transcriptional repression by NR1D1 and THRB (By similarity).